 How does the UK law deal with acid attacks?

-In 2018 the UK government brought legal changes into force which banned people from possessing a strong sulphuric acid without having a valid reason to do so.
+In 2018 the UK government brought legal changes into force.
+These banned people from possessing a strong sulphuric acid without having a valid reason.
 This has been part of the government’s effort to tackle acid attacks.
 The legal changes made it a criminal offence to possess sulphuric acids which have a concentration above 15% without having a licence to do so.
 Those breaking this law could face an unlimited fine or a 2 year prison sentence.

 Types of acid used in attacks